Identifying and characterizing superspreaders of low-credibility content on Twitter: Results

-Overall, these results suggest that, with respect to our sample, both FIB-index and Influence metrics perform well at identifying superspreaders of misinformation.
-Since removing accounts based on these two metrics yields similar reductions in misinformation, we explore other reasons to prefer one over the other in later sections.
+Overall, these results suggest that, with respect to our sample, both $h$-index and Influence metrics perform well at identifying superspreaders of low-credibility content.
+Since removing accounts based on these two metrics yields similar reductions in untrustworthy content, we explore other reasons to prefer one over the other in later sections.